flutter/website/src/release/breaking-changes/android-predictive-back.md

 With predictive back, the back animation begins immediately when the user initiates the gesture and before it has been committed.
-There is no opportunity for the Flutter app to decide whether or not it is allowed to happen at that time.
+There is no opportunity for the Flutter app to decide whether it's allowed to happen at that time.
 It must be known ahead of time.

 For this reason, all APIs that allow a Flutter app developer to cancel a back navigation at the time that a back gesture is received are now deprecated.
 They